Alaska experiencing wildfires it’s never seen before - The Boston Globe

 Advertisement

-In Alaska, a little more than half of all wildfires are started by lightning and the rest are caused by humans accidentally, intentionally or through negligence.
-Of the 4,687 square miles (12,140 square kilometers) burned so far this year, only 2 square miles (5 square kilometers) have been from human-caused fires.

-It isn't feasible or necessary to try to fight all Alaskan wildfires.
-Fire play a key role in the state's ecology by cleaning out low-lying debris, thinning trees and renewing habitats for plants and animals, so Alaska typically lets most burn themselves out or wait until rain and snow does the job.
+It isn’t feasible or necessary to try to fight all Alaskan wildfires.
+Fire plays a key role in the state’s ecology by cleaning out low-lying debris, thinning trees, and renewing habitats for plants and animals.
+Alaska typically lets most fires burn themselves out or waits until rain and snow do the job.
 Firefighting resources are used to battle fires in populated areas.

 So far this year, there’s been about 145,000 lightning strikes in Alaska and adjacent areas of Canada, as counted by the Bureau of Land Management's lightning detection network.
 A staggering 42% occurred between July 5-11 when weather systems produced rain but about 50 fires also were started.